Mahmoud-Elwazeer/ONSPEC-Assessment/docs/guides/README.md

 - **codebase.md** → Explains the project folder structure and responsibilities of each part of the codebase.
 - **database.md** → Describes the database setup, query optimizations, and indexes used to improve performance.
+- **suggestions_improvement.md** → some ideas to improve and extend the Candidate Hub API

 ---